-When the last sheet has been put in order, the finisher controller PCB turns on the alignment motors (M3, M11) to move the alignment plate to the alignment position (to butt the plate against the stack).
+When the last sheet has been put in order, the finisher controller PCB turns on the alignment motor (M3) to move the alignment plate to the alignment position (to butt the plate against the stack).
 Then, the finisher controller PCB rotates the swing motor (M7) counterclockwise to move down the swing guide.